SPOC-group/phys-231-exercises/README.md

     File to open: path to the notebook that must be opened, relative to the root of the git directory.
 For example "lecture1/file_name.ipynb"
     Application to open: JupyterLab
     Named Server to open: blank

+Then, [GO EPFL](https://go.epfl.ch) can be used to generate a shorter version of the link.